Solar Panel Sizes & Dimensions Explained: How Many Panels Do You Really Need?

 • Total number of panels required

-• Installation cost and efficiency
+• Installation cost and overall efficiency

-Standard Solar Panel Sizes (Residential and Commercial)
+Standard Solar Panel Sizes (Residential vs. Commercial)

 There are two main categories of solar panels based on size and application: